mfix22/gest/README.md

 - :+1:  No restarting your dev server when you make changes
 - :+1:  Testing your schema doesn't require a separate window (e.g. Graphiql)
 - :+1:  Run queries [from files](#usage) (save the queries you use most often)
+- :+1: Easy regression testing by with `gest --all`.
 - :+1:  _Helpful_ error messages!

 ##### Drawbacks